Grateful for the gobble: in praise of the turkey trot

 What is a turkey trot?

 Have you ever seen a turkey trot?
-It’s no ostrich — the celebrated Thanksgiving bird has a stride that’s more of a wobble than a run.
-But we’re not here to discuss fowl running technique.
-(At Brooks, we believe there’s not a wrong way to run.)
+It's no ostrich — the celebrated Thanksgiving bird has a stride that's more of a wobble than a run.
+But we're not here to discuss fowl running technique (at Brooks, we believe there's no wrong way to run.)

-No, we’re talking about the popular annual race that happens all over the U.S. around the Thanksgiving holiday: the turkey trot.
+No, we're talking about the popular annual race that happens all over North America around the Thanksgiving holidays: the turkey trot.

 The holiday race began in New York in 1896.
-That first year, six runners ran an 8-km cross country race on dirt roads through downtown Buffalo.
+That first year, six runners ran a 5-mile cross country race on dirt roads through downtown Buffalo.
 Year after year, runner participation increased in the original turkey trot, and other races began popping up for Thanksgiving all over the east coast.
-As running grew in popularity, so did the number of turkey trots across the country.
+As running grew in popularity, so did the number of turkey trots.

 Over time, competitors began to dress up at the turkey trot in Buffalo.
 Runners wore everything from turkey costumes and superhero gear to banana suits, and the fun trend stuck.